 Present: Frank M. Conner III, Mark T. Bowles, Whittington W. Clement, Elizabeth M. Cranwell, Kevin J. Fay, John G. Macfarlane III, James B. Murray Jr., Nina J. Solenski, M.D., and Phoebe A. Willis

-Daniel M. Meyers, Finance Committee Consulting Member, and Ms. Bryanna Miller, student Board member for 2017-2018, were also present.
+Daniel M. Meyers, Finance Committee Consulting Member, and Ms. Bryanna Miller, student representative to the Board for 2017-2018, were also present.

 Participating by telephone: Mr. DePasquale participated from 201 North Union Street, Suite 300, Alexandria VA 22314.
 Mr. Genovese participated from 4931 Bonita Bay Boulevard, Unit 1003, Bonita Springs FL 34134.
 Mr. Griffin participated from Blue Ridge Capital, 660 Madison Avenue, 20th Floor, New York NY 10065.
 Dr. Lateef participated from the Main Lobby of the Kentucky Exposition Park, 937 Phillips Lane, Louisville, Kentucky 40209.
 Mr. Walker participated from 15 Central Park West, Apt 14D, New York NY 10023.
-Mr. Clement planned to participate by phone, but was able to attend in person.
-Since the meeting notice listed him as participating by phone, a line was open in his office at Hunton & Williams LLP, Riverfront Plaza, East Tower, 951 East Byrd Street, Richmond VA 23219.
+Mr. Clement planned to participate by telephone, but was able to attend in person.
+Because the meeting notice listed him as participating by telephone, a line was open in his office at Hunton & Williams LLP, Riverfront Plaza, East Tower, 951 East Byrd Street, Richmond VA 23219.

 Absent: L.D.
-Britt, M.D., Barbara J. Fried, Tammy S. Murphy, and James V. Reyes
+Britt, M.D., Barbara J. Fried, Tammy S. Murphy, and James V. Reyes.

 Also present were Teresa A. Sullivan, Patrick D. Hogan, Thomas C. Katsouleas, Melody S. Bianchetto, Nicole Ferretti, Susan G. Harris, W. Thomas Leback, Megan K. Lowe, Debra D. Rinker, Nancy A. Rivers, Roscoe C. Roberts, and Colette Sheehy.
-Donna P. Henry, Simeon E. Ewing, and Huda Aden from the College at Wise participated by phone.
+Donna P. Henry, Simeon E. Ewing, and Huda Aden from the College at Wise participated by telephone.

 The Rector opened the meeting and gave the floor to Mr. Murray.
 Mr. Murray said the University’s proposed 2017-2018 tuition rates for undergraduates represent a 2.2% increase for in-state students and a 3.5% increase for out-of-state.
-At the College, the increase is 3.0% for in-state and out-of-state undergraduates.
+For the University of Virginia’s College at Wise, the increase is 3.0% for in-state and out-of-state undergraduates.

 Ms. Sullivan said when setting tuition the University balances the need to meet unavoidable cost increases with keeping education affordable.
 The proposed increases at the University total $288 a year for first year in-state students and less for returning students.
 The increase at the College at Wise is $156.
 There will be budget constraints because state budget cuts will exceed the funding generated by the tuition increases.

-Mr. Hogan said the rates were developed in consultation with the president, provost, deans, and business unit leaders.
+Mr. Hogan said the rate increases were determined in consultation with the president, provost, deans, and business unit leaders.
 He noted the public interest in the cost of higher education, and stated the University is committed to accessibility and affordability.
 The University understands the challenges facing the legislature and appreciates the support it receives.
 Several state institutions have set their 20I7-2018 tuition rates.
-Virginia Tech’s rate will increase by 2.9%, W&M by 3.5%, and James Madison by 6%.
-CNU announced a 3.9% increase in its cost of attendance.
-It appears the average tuition increase will be in the 3.0% to 3.5% range.
-The University is committed to running an efficient operation and is focused on finding permanent funding sources for key operating commitments.
+Virginia Tech will increase its rate by 2.9%, William & Mary by 3.5%, and James Madison University by 6%.
+Christopher Newport University announced a 3.9% increase in its cost of attendance.
+Across the state, the average tuition increase will be in the 3.0% to 3.5% range.
+Mr. Hogan said the University is committed to running an efficient operation and is focused on finding permanent funding sources for key operating commitments.
 He asked Ms. Bianchetto to provide details on the proposed rates.